stephenplusplus/google-auto-auth/readme.md

 - `credentials` - Object containing `client_email` and `private_key` properties
 - `scopes` - Required scopes for the desired API request

-For more details, see the Authorization Guide linked above, under "The config object".
+For more details, see the Authentication Guide linked above, under "The config object".

 #### auth.authorizeRequest(reqOpts, callback)